BryanSchuetz/dai/_solutions/climate-cop.md

       </ul>
     </a>
     <div class="faq-answer">
       <p>Local authorities are uniquely positioned to identify the climate change adaptation responses that best meet local needs.
 Furthermore, they typically have the mandate to undertake the small- to medium-sized adaptation investments needed to build climate resilience.
-Yet they frequently lack the resources to do so, especially in a way aligned with established decision-making processes and public planning and budgeting cycles.
+Yet they frequently lack the resources to do so, especially in a way aligned with established decision-making processes and public planning and budgeting cycles. </p>

-The EU cooperates with its Southern neighbors to support their green transition and help the region adapt to climate impacts.
-The EU also supports local authorities and their affiliation with the Global Covenant of Mayors for Climate and Energy (GCoM) initiative through its Mediterranean branch, the <a href="https://www.com-med.org/en/">Covenant of Mayors Mediterranean</a>.
+      <p>The EU cooperates with its Southern neighbors to support their green transition and help the region adapt to climate impacts.
+The EU also supports local authorities and their affiliation with the Global Covenant of Mayors for Climate and Energy (GCoM) initiative through its Mediterranean branch, the <a href="https://www.com-med.org/en/">Covenant of Mayors Mediterranean</a>.</p>

-The <a href="https://www.climamed.eu/">Clima-Med</a> project is implemented by a DAI-led consortium.
+      <p>The <a href="https://www.climamed.eu/">Clima-Med</a> project is implemented by a DAI-led consortium.
 Speakers at the event will include the Clima-Med Team Leader, Mr. Naguib Amin and Mr. Georges Youssef, Mayor of Menjez, Lebanon.
 The event is organized by the Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR).</p>
       <a style="margin-bottom: 1rem;" class="button is-primary" href="https://www.dai.com/our-work/projects/regional-eu-for-climate-action-in-the-european-neighbourhood-instrument-eni-southern-neighbourhood">Project Overview</a>
     </div>
   </div>